LoyolaChicagoCS/gradhandbook/source/regulations.rst

-The typical approach is for the student to confirm the details of the agreement in an email to the faculty supervisor, being sure to include the exact course, semester and units your have agreed on.
+The typical approach is for the student to confirm the details of the agreement in an email to the faculty supervisor, being sure to include the exact course, semester and credit hours your have agreed on.
 The supervisor then forwards the email with his or her approval to the department administration.
 These courses are for 1-6 units.
 See the section below on variable hour courses.
 We rarely allow students to